ucfopen/UDOIT/INSTALL.md

 ## Connecting UDOIT to an LMS
-UDOIT is an LTI tool that functions fully within an LMS.
-To configure it fully within your LMS, follow the installations instructions below that apply to you.
+To configure it fully within your LMS, follow the installation instructions below that apply to you.
 - To install it on Canvas, follow [INSTALL_CANVAS.md](INSTALL_CANVAS.md)
 - or for D2l Brightspace, follow [INSTALL_D2L.md](INSTALL_D2L.md)